7 Top Free And Paid Cache Plugins For WordPress (2025)

 1. LiteSpeed Cache

-LiteSpeed Cache plugin
+LiteSpeed WordPress Cache plugin

 My #1 pick is LiteSpeed Cache because it’s free, #2: It’s a good solution, and #3: It has more features than any other cache plugin.
+Additionally, the LiteSpeed server offers DDoS and brute-force protection.

-In addition, the LiteSpeed server provides DDOS and brute-force protection.
 LiteSpeed Cache can help you optimize certain sections of a large site.
 However, this cache plugin can be complicated for new users.

-Currently, LiteSpeed uses many hosting companies, but you should use a good LiteSpeed hosting service to get better results with LSC.
-I’ve noticed that LSC updates frequently and fixes bugs and problems immediately.
+Currently, LiteSpeed utilizes many hosting companies; however, it is recommended to use a reputable LiteSpeed hosting service to achieve better results with LSC.

 Reasons to Use LiteSpeed Cache:

-• Server-side Cache: Almost all caching plugins work at the PHP level.
-However, LSC is a server-side cache plugin that is not always helpful because it doesn’t have cache preloading.
+• Almost all caching plugins work at the PHP level.
+However, LSC is a server-side cache plugin that doesn’t support cache preloading.

 QUIC.cloud is a CDN for LiteSpeed users.
 It’s the first CDN service that caches HTML at the CDN level.
 However, I don’t think QuiC.cloud is ideal, and I prefer Cloudflare’s APO over QUIC.cloud.